-Though Hank & Ellen Brokaw started their agricultural careers as entrepreneur nurserypersons, their long-term goal was always to produce actual avocados, citrus and other subtropical tree-fruits.
+Though Hank and Ellen Brokaw started their agricultural careers as entrepreneur nurserypersons, their long-term goal was always to produce actual avocados, citrus, and other subtropical tree fruits.

-After having progressed in the nursery business for over a decade, Hank & Ellen got their first opportunity to become fruit producing “ranchers” in the mid-60s.
-They didn’t have a “ranch buying” income at the time but were able to produce decent quantities of citrus & avocado nursery-stock, which continues to be one of the biggest expenses in initial orchard development.
-They decided to go onto a partnership with a couple of their church friends, who did have “ranch buying” incomes.
-The agreement was that Hank & Ellen would scout for the appropriate ranching site & provide all of the nursery-stock, the other 2 partners would be investors and ownership would be divided equally between all 3.
+After progressing in the nursery business for over a decade, Hank and Ellen got their first opportunity to become fruit-producing “ranchers” in the mid-1960s.
+They didn’t have a “ranch buying” income at the time but were able to produce decent quantities of citrus and avocado nursery stock, which continues to be one of the biggest expenses in initial orchard development.
+They decided to enter into a partnership with a couple of their church friends.
+The agreement was that Hank and Ellen would scout for the appropriate ranching site and provide all of the nursery stock, while the other two investors would be managing partners.

 The result of this planning and strategizing was the development of Lemoravo Ranch.